Marseille: International and regional transport

 The city is served by an international airport, Marseille Provence Airport, located in Marignane.
 The airport is the fifth busiest French airport, was known as the fourth most important European traffic growth in 2012.
-An extensive network of motorways connects Marseille to the north and west (A7), Aix-en-Provence in the north (A51), Toulon (A50) and the French Riviera It is the most populous city in the French Riviera(A8) to the east.
+An extensive network of motorways connects Marseille to the north and west (A7), Aix-en-Provence in the north (A51), Toulon (A50) and the French Riviera to the east (A8).
+It is the most populous city in the French Riviera.

+Front view of Marseille-Saint-Charles station showing its stone exterior, arched windows and engraved architectural details.

 Gare de Marseille Saint-Charles is Marseille's main railway station.
 It operates direct regional services to Aix-en-Provence, Briançon, Toulon, Avignon, Nice, Montpellier, Toulouse, Bordeaux, Nantes, etc. Gare Saint-Charles is also one of the main terminal stations for the TGV in the south of France making Marseille reachable in three hours from Paris (a distance of over 750 km) and just over one and a half hours from Lyon.
 There are also direct TGV lines to Lille, Brussels, Nantes, Geneva, Strasbourg and Frankfurt as well as Eurostar services to London (just in the summer) and Thello services to Milan (just one a day), via Nice and Genoa.

 There is a new long-distance bus station adjacent to new modern extension to the Gare Saint-Charles with destinations mostly to other Bouches-du-Rhône towns, including buses to Aix-en-Provence, Cassis, La Ciotat and Aubagne.
 The city is also served with 11 other regional trains stations in the east and the north of the city, including Marseille-Blancarde.